opalj/opal/src/site/index.md

     libraryDependencies += "de.opal-project" % "bytecode-representation_2.12" % "4.0.0"

-### Architecture Validation Framework
-The architecture validation framework facilitates the development of tools for specifying and validating software architectures.

-    libraryDependencies += "de.opal-project" % "architecture-validation_2.12" % "4.0.0"

 ### Abstract Interpretation Framework
 The abstract interpretation framework is a highly-customizable framework for the lightweight abstract interpretation of the Java bytecode.
 The framework was designed with ease of use and customizability in mind.

     libraryDependencies += "de.opal-project" % "abstract-interpretation-framework_2.12" % "4.0.0"

+### Three-Address Code
+The three-address-code toolkit provides a more human readable representation of the bytecode that includes additional information derived by the abstract interpretation framework.

+    libraryDependencies += "de.opal-project" % "three-address-code_2.12" % "4.0.0"

+### Architecture Validation Framework
+The architecture validation framework facilitates the development of tools for specifying and validating software architectures.

+    libraryDependencies += "de.opal-project" % "architecture-validation_2.12" % "4.0.0"

 [comment]: # "Exploring the Abstract Interpretation Framework"